-This article will teach you everything you need to know about requirements for the C-54 license, the state exam, C-54 study guides, practice tests, bonding as well as how to fill out the contractor license application.
+This article will teach you everything you need to know about requirements for the C-54 license,

 "A ceramic and mosaic tile contractor prepares surfaces as necessary and installs glazed wall, ceramic, mosaic, quarry, paver, faience, glass mosaic and stone tiles; thin tile that resembles full brick, natural or simulated stone slabs for bathtubs, showers and horizontal surfaces inside of buildings, or any tile units set in the traditional or innovative tile methods, excluding hollow or structural partition tile" - CSLB.GOV

 The C-54 license is the classification required in the state of California for all persons looking to bid on ceramic and mosaic tile projects where the cost of labor and materials exceeds $500.

 If your bid including cost of materials and labor exceeds $500.

 The C-54 license exists in the state of California to protect consumers and ensure that anyone contracting for specialized services is qualified and registered with the Contractors State License Board.